 - physical condition

 Instructors, students, or others in the school community may recommend materials for de-selection.
-If the subject area librarian, in consultation with the Associate Librarian, Collections agrees that the item(s) no longer supports Collection Development principles, then the item will be removed.
+If the Subject Librarian, in consultation with the Associate Librarian, Collections agrees that the item(s) no longer supports Collection Development principles, then the item will be removed.

 Subject areas within the collection are reviewed on an ongoing basis to assess value in terms of